 96% think they pass on their love of maths to those they teach

 90% enjoy learning new mathematical concepts.

 81% think they solve maths problems outside school*

 100% think maths is an important life skill

 Our Active Maths takes some of our maths learning outdoors - Year 6 did some work on area and perimeter and went outside with their Kagan partners to investigate (even the cold weather could not put them off.)
 "Getting outside to do your maths is fun and it makes it real for us" said Olivia.

 Maths Ambassadors Visit Homework Club

-Every week Mrs Hall runs a homework club where children can go along and get their homework done in school - our fantastic maths ambassadors have regularly attended this club and helped others with their homework.
+Every week there is a homework club where children can go along and get their homework completed in school - our fantastic math's ambassadors have regularly attended this club and helped others with their homework.
 A real commitment to their role and amazing help to the children of Ashurst.
 Thanks to our hard-working ambassadors who give up their time to help others.